 It’s sometimes advisable to opt for a longer term as this is one way to reduce your monthly repayments.
-This will help you make savings each month although it’s worth noting that the total cost of your mortgage will be larger due to the extra interest you pay over the lifetime of the loan.
+This will help you make savings each month although it’s worth noting that the total capital repayment of your mortgage will be larger due to the extra and total interest paid over the lifetime of the loan.

 Short-term mortgages come with lower interest rates but the monthly repayment will be higher because the mortgage will be spread over a smaller period.

 When deciding on the loan term, it is advisable to consider how much you can feasibly afford to pay each month.
 The table below indicates how much you will be expected to pay on a £200k mortgage at 3% interest between 5 and 30 years.

 The table above is based on a £200,000 mortgage with an interest rate of 3%.
 We have rounded the amounts to the nearest £.